RedGuy12/ScratchAddons/.github/ISSUE_TEMPLATE/--new-addon.md

 ---
 name: "➕ New addon"
 about: Suggest a new addon
-title: ''
+title: ""
-labels: 'type: enhancement, new addon, scope: addon'
+labels: "type: enhancement, new addon, scope: addon"
-assignees: ''
+assignees: ""
 ---

 **Describe the new addon**